publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch92/m__us_usc_t7_s6304.md

         (3)

-         if the Board exercises its authority to establish the Committee described in subsection (g) of this section—
+         if the Board exercises its authority to establish the Committee described in subsection (g)—

             (A) to elect members of the Board to serve on the Committee; and

-            (B) if the Board assigns to the Committee the power to develop and submit budgets as provided for in subsection (h)(1) of this section, to approve, modify, or reject budgets submitted by the Committee;
+            (B) if the Board assigns to the Committee the power to develop and submit budgets as provided for in subsection (h)(1), to approve, modify, or reject budgets submitted by the Committee;

         (4) to submit budgets to the Secretary for the approval or disapproval of the Secretary;